Anders C. Hansen: Education

 Hansen studied mathematics at the University of Cambridge, University of California, Berkeley and the Norwegian University of Science and Technology, where he was awarded a PhD (2008), a MA (2005) and a BA (2002) respectively.

 Career and research

-He was a von Kármán instructor at California Institute of Technology from 2008-2009, held a Junior Research Fellowship at Homerton College, Cambridge from 2009-2012, and held a Marie Skłodowska-Curie Actions fellowship at the University of Vienna in 2012.
+He was a von Kármán instructor at California Institute of Technology from 2008 to 2009, held a junior research fellowship at Homerton College, Cambridge from 2009 to 2012, and held a Marie Skłodowska-Curie Actions fellowship at the University of Vienna in 2012.
 Since 2012, he has held a Royal Society University Research Fellowship (URF) at the University of Cambridge, where he is now a professor at the Faculty of Mathematics, University of Cambridge and a Bye-Fellow of Peterhouse.

 Among other results, he has established the Solvability Complexity Index (SCI) and its following classification hierarchy.